pangcrd/cyd-esp32-touchscreen-qr-web-ui/README.md

 If you'd like to contribute to the documentation, feel free to open an issue or PR.

 ---

-## 💡 Use Cases

-- QR code display kiosk or desktop gadget
-- Embedded UI reference project (LVGL + ESP32)
-- ESP32 web server demonstration
-- IoT device with browser-based control
-- Starting template for touchscreen ESP32 projects

----

-## 🎯 Project Goal

-This project demonstrates how to build a **complete embedded device** that integrates:

-- Custom hardware
-- Firmware architecture
-- Graphical touchscreen UI
-- Local networking & mDNS
-- Browser-based interaction

-It is designed as a **practical learning reference** for embedded developers exploring LVGL and ESP32 UI development.

----

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).